emanuelenardi/year-in-data/docs/Discovery.md

 ```

 ## Other notes
-Do not shorten Year in data to yid. 😭
+Do not shorten Year in data to yid 😭.
+Use YD instead.